avatart93/parallel_shunting/README.md

 psy_client
 ```

-WARNING: Remember to launch them in that order.

-Both scripts will ask you for some directory paths, read carefully.
+Both scripts will ask you for some directory paths, read carefully and remember that server's processes work in
+parallel so the results you obtain may be unordered.

+WARNING: This project hasn't been enhanced by tools such as cython or numba, so files with more than 300000 operations
-Note: Files with more than 300000 operations can take a couple of minutes to be processed.
+can take a couple of minutes to be processed.

 ## Built With